Seoul stocks open lower on concerns over Fed's aggressive tightening | Yonhap News Agency

 Seoul stocks open lower on concerns over Fed's aggressive tightening

-SEOUL, April 15 (Yonhap) -- South Korean shares opened lower Friday, tracking overnight Wall Street losses amid concerns that the Fed may raise rates at a faster and stronger than expected pace.
+SEOUL, April 18 (Yonhap) -- South Korean shares opened lower Monday amid concerns that the Fed may raise rates at a faster and stronger-than-expected pace.

 On the Seoul bourse, shares traded mostly lower.

-Market bellwether Samsung Electronics declined 1.19 percent, and key battery maker LG Energy Solution lost 1.47 percent.
+Market bellwether Samsung Electronics inched down 0.15 percent and LG Chem retreated 0.72 percent.

+Meanwhile, key battery maker LG Energy Solution added 0.23 percent and No. 2 chipmaker SK hynix was unchanged.

 khj@yna.co.kr